jakeybob/covid19-scotland/README.md

 ## Ratio of NRS to HPS Published Deaths

 As HPS and NRS use different methodologies to report COVID19 deaths, it might be (marginally) instructive to look at the ratio between them.
-Looking at both the cumulative deaths and the daily death figures, it looks like the NRS figures are settling down to be ~1.6✕ the HPS numbers.
+Looking at both the cumulative deaths and the daily death figures, it looks like the NRS figures are ~1.75✕ the HPS numbers.

 ![](pics/ratio_combined.png)